porsche-design-system/porsche-design-system/packages/components/src/components/textarea/textarea.examples.md

 A `label` is a caption which informs the user what information a particular form field is asking for.
 The `p-textarea` component can be used with or without a label, but it's recommended to keep the label visible for better accessibility whenever possible.
-When used without a label, it's best practice to provide a descriptive label text for screen readers.
+When used without a label, it's mandatory to provide a descriptive label text for screen readers.

 While a `placeholder` is optional but recommended to be set whenever bits of example content or hints shall be shown to give the user visual cues to fill out the form.